Frequently asked questions

 Cyclists can use the CITY CYCLING app and website to draw their municipality’s attention to problematic and/or dangerous places along cycle routes:

-They can simply drop a pin on a map and add a reason for their report to inform the municipality so that they can take further action as appropriate.
-The responsible office in the municipality or rural district is notified automatically via email and can view, edit and write comments for all of the reports it receives.
+They can drop a pin on a map and add a reason for their report.
+The municipality is then informed and can take further action as appropriate.

-Reports can be edited on the map by clicking on the respective pin (pencil edit symbol).
+Local coordinators are able to use their login details for CITY CYCLING to also log into radar-online.net (under “My RADar!” at the top right).
+Reports can be edited by clicking on the respective pin on the map or collectively via the dashboard (edit icon).
 A data export function allows all reports to be exported to an Excel spreadsheet.
-The reporting person is informed of all changes made to their report with automatic emails.
+The reporting person is informed of all changes to their report via automatic emails.

 There are two ways for rural districts and their associated municipalities to use RADar!

-2. Individual municipalities book RADar! when they register for CITY CYCLING.
-In this case, the reports go directly to the coordinator(s) in the respective municipalities.
+- Or individual municipalities book RADar! when they register for CITY CYCLING.
+In this case, the reports go directly to the coordinator(s) in the respective municipalities

-The free RADar! variant can be booked under “Manage municipality” in the login area on city-cycling.org up until the start of the local campaign period.
+The free 21-day licence for RADar! can be booked under “Manage municipality” after logging in on city-cycling.org up until the start of the local campaign period.
 The box simply needs to be ticked and this change saved.
+The reporting period then ends automatically when the local CITY CYCLING campaign ends.

-The condition is that the participating municipality offers RADar! (visible by the RADar! symbol in the last column in the list on city-cycling.org/municipalities, for example).
+Yes, as long as the participating municipality offers RADar! (visible by the tick in the final column of the list on city-cycling.org/municipalities, for example).
 If this is the case, cyclists can submit reports under “My RADar!” in the login area on city-cycling.org.

 Alternatively, reports can be submitted via radar-online.net.
-An overview of which municipalities are using RADar! is also available here: www.radar-online.net/radar-kommunen
+An overview is also available here of which municipalities are using RADar!: radar-online.net (“Participating municipalities”)